okalangkenneth/FinanceApp/README.md

 5- Run the application using the development web server (e.g., IIS Express in Visual Studio).

 ## Deployment
 Refer to the [Azure deployment guide](https://azure.microsoft.com/en-us/resources/whitepapers/developer-guide-to-azure/) for instructions on how to deploy the application to Azure App Service.
-You can also set up continuous integration and continuous deployment (CI/CD) using GitHub Actions or Azure DevOps.
+You can also set up continuous integration and continuous deployment (CI/CD) using [GitHub Actions](https://docs.github.com/en/actions) or [Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/?view=azure-devops).

+## Contributing
+If you'd like to contribute to FinTrak, feel free to fork the repository, create a feature branch, and submit a pull request.
+Please ensure that your code adheres to the existing style and structure.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Acknowledgments
+- OpenAI's GPT-4 model for providing AI-generated recommendations.
+- Chart.js for creating interactive spending analysis charts.